Tyrn/wei/the-insider-en.typ

 escapes in an unknown direction."

      Bemish hadn't  heard about the explosion and he leafed through the text quickly.
-The  explosion was indeed a small one - two  or three doors cracked and  a computer  had its brains blown out.
-The  blast was small because only one explosive  device performed -  a non-fragmentation demolition shell with ten grams  of  trinex.
+The  explosion was indeed a small one---two  or three doors cracked and  a computer  had its brains blown out.
+The  blast was small because only one explosive  device performed---a non-fragmentation demolition shell with ten grams  of  trinex.
 A  case  with the equivalent of three  kilograms  of dynamite was next to it but, miraculously, it didn't detonated.
 If the  case had exploded, the victim count would have been in tens or, even hundreds.